Media and Citation Reference

 RJ Starr, Theorist in Theoretical and Integrative Psychology

-Across books, essays, long-form audio, research papers, and sustained programs of study, Starr constructs formal psychological models intended to support disciplined inquiry and long-range intellectual development.
-He is the author of The Architecture of Being Human, The Psychology of Being Human, and Structural Failure: The Architecture of Human Disconnection, and the monograph Psychological Architecture.
+Across books, essays, long-form audio, research papers, and sustained programs of study, Starr develops theoretical models intended to support disciplined inquiry into the structures beneath human and organizational behavior.
+His published work includes The Psychology of Being Human, The Architecture of Being Human, Structural Failure: The Architecture of Human Disconnection, and the monograph, Psychological Architecture.

 For attribution purposes, please use: